-On April 7, 2017, the MOF published a government notice (No. 40772) inviting the public to comment on the amendments to the regulations governing the maximum limits for pesticide residues that may be present in foodstuffs (Click here to download the notice).
+On April 7, 2017, the DOH published a government notice (No. 40772) inviting the public to comment on the amendments to the regulations governing the maximum limits for pesticide residues that may be present in foodstuffs (Click here to download the notice).
 The key amendments to the regulation include the addition and revision of various maximum residue limits (MRLs), the prohibition of certain chemicals, regrouping of products and their respective MRLs, and the addition and removal of certain definitions.
-According to the Ministry of Health, the objective of the proposed amendments is to update the current list of MRLs, in respect of the products covered and their respective limits.
+According to the DOH, the objective of the proposed amendments is to update the current list of MRLs, in respect of the products covered and their respective limits.
 A commenting period of three months was provided and the deadline for public comments was July 7, 2017.
 Post published a GAIN report on this proposed regulation (Click here to download the GAIN Report).
-The proposed regulation is still to be finalized and published.
+The proposed regulation is still undergoing internal review process and has not been finalized or published.